 The Notified Body shall assess the planned changes and decide whether the planned changes require a new conformity assessment in accordance with Article 52 or whether they could be addressed by means of a supplement to the EU technical documentation assessment certificate.
 In the latter case, the Notified Body shall assess the changes, notify the manufacturer of its decision and, where the changes are approved, provide it with a supplement to the EU technical documentation assessment certificate.

-In short, every change that could affect the safety or performance of some of the referred class IIb devices and all class III devices needs to be reported to the Notified Body, who may then decide on their own whether to review the change.
+Every change that could affect the safety or performance of some of the referred class IIb devices and all class III devices needs to be reported to the Notified Body, which may then decide on its own whether to review the change.
 The threshold applied can vary per reviewer and per notified body.
 For class IIa and most class IIb devices, such reporting needs to be done when changes are substantial in terms of their effect on the QMS or device range covered.

 Although the Medical Device Coordination Group (MDCG) issued guidance for the transition from MDD to MDR regarding change management, it hasn’t released any ‘business as usual’ guidance.
 This topic is also not included in their future roadmap.